terraform-aws-modules/terraform-aws-ecr/wrappers/repository-template/README.md

-# Wrapper for the root module
+# Wrapper for module: `modules/repository-template`

 The configuration in this directory contains an implementation of a single module wrapper pattern, which allows managing several copies of a module in places where using the native Terraform 0.13+ `for_each` feature is not feasible (e.g., with Terragrunt).